ryanries/ADReplStatus/README.md

 **This project is NOT supported or endorsed by Microsoft.
 I work for Microsoft, but this is a personal project.**

+**This tool is still very early in development.
+Right now I need beta testers to report bugs, submit feature requests, and send me screenshots of ADREPLSTATUS that I can post here in this README to spruce up the page.**

 I am rebuilding the AD Replication Status Tool.
 Here are my reasons:

 - The old version of the tool had a time bomb in it - an expiring SSL certificate - that rendered the app